jdavis/jdavis.github.com/_drafts/2014-05-15-put-yourself-out-there.md

 college classes that have stumbled upon my post about using GitHub for university assignments, to people that are now using LaTeX for homework.

-Helping an old lady cross the street with her groceries is a great feeling.
-But the feeling of changing how someone's brain thinks and changing how someone follows where their heart is leading them is far beyond great.
+The feeling of changing how someone's brain thinks and changing how someone follows where their heart is leading them is far beyond great.

-### Something here TODO
+### Open Source Opportunities

 This past March I made a website called [TwoFactorAuth.org][tfa].
 It was something that I would never have done if I hadn't overcome the myth and had